Hornswoggle: Association with D-Generation X (2009–2010)

-On April 13, 2009, Hornswoggle was drafted to the Raw brand, without Finlay, as part of the 2009 Supplemental Draft.
+On April 15, 2009, Hornswoggle was drafted to the Raw brand, without Finlay, as part of the 2009 Supplemental Draft.
 Hornswoggle then entered into a feud with Chavo Guerrero, in which they competed in a series of comedy gimmick matches each week determined by the weekly Guest Host for Raw (Texas Bullrope Match, Blindfold Match, Falls Count Anywhere, etc.).
-The program began on July 7, 2009 on WWE Superstars and continued on to Raw.
+The program began on the July 7 episode of Superstars and continued on to Raw.
 Hornswoggle won every match in this feud.

-Hornswoggle's next storyline began the October 26 episode of Raw, when after several weeks of wearing D-Generation X (D-X) clothing, Hornswoggle received legal notification that he was no longer allowed to wear it.
-Later on in the night, he got his revenge by helping the Raw guest hosts, Kyle Busch and Joey Logano, put D-X against each other and John Cena for the WWE Championship at Survivor Series.
-On the December 21 episode of Raw, Hornswoggle tried pressing charges against D-X for assault on him, but later dropped them when D-X agreed to make him D-X's official mascot.
-On the January 18, 2010 episode of Raw backstage, Hornswoggle and Triple H confronted Big Show, The Miz and Jon Heder.
-Triple H made the match a six-man tag team match: D-X and Hornswoggle against Big Show, The Miz and Heder which ended after Hornswoggle pinned Heder.
+Hornswoggle's next storyline began the October 26 episode of Raw, when after several weeks of wearing D-Generation X (DX) clothing, Hornswoggle received legal notification that he was no longer allowed to wear it.
+Later on in the night, he got his revenge by helping the Raw guest hosts, Kyle Busch and Joey Logano, put DX against each other and John Cena for the WWE Championship at Survivor Series on November 22.
+On the December 21 episode of Raw, Hornswoggle tried pressing charges against DX for assault on him, but later dropped them when DX agreed to make him DX's official mascot.
+On the January 18, 2010, episode of Raw backstage, Hornswoggle and Triple H confronted Big Show, The Miz and Jon Heder.
+Triple H made the match a six-man tag team match: DX and Hornswoggle against Big Show, The Miz and Heder which ended after Hornswoggle pinned Heder.

 Brand switches and Anonymous Raw General Manager (2010–2011)

 As part of the 2010 WWE Supplemental Draft on WWE.com, Hornswoggle was drafted back to the SmackDown brand.
 On October 8 episode of SmackDown, Hornswoggle was named the official mascot for the SmackDown team at Bragging Rights.
-On the July 9, 2012 episode of Raw, Hornswoggle was revealed as the Anonymous Raw General Manager, who previously ran the brand from June 2010 to July 2011.
+On the July 9, 2012, episode of Raw, Hornswoggle was revealed as the Anonymous Raw General Manager, who previously ran the brand from June 2010 to July 2011.

 On the season premiere of NXT Redemption, Hornswoggle was revealed as the pro for Titus O'Neil.
 After their tag team victory over Darren Young and Chavo Guerrero, Young attacked O'Neil.
 They later had a match against each other which Hornswoggle won.
 Hornswoggle was later confronted by O'Neil's previous NXT mentor, Zack Ryder.
 Ryder lured Titus out of the ring by pretending to attack Hornswoggle, but he quickly re-entered the ring and ambushed Titus as he climbed back in, cementing the victory.
 Weeks later, Hornswoggle was sent gifts from a secret admirer, assuming it to be Maryse.
 He responded by giving her gifts, only to be shot down.
 On July 26, AJ Lee revealed herself as the admirer by kissing him.
 AJ then accompanied Hornswoggle on both NXT and SmackDown.
 Sometime later, Hornswoggle became jealous of O'Neil hugging AJ and eventually sent her a letter ending their relationship, as he no longer wanted to be on NXT and preferred to stay on SmackDown.